César, Duke of Vendôme

-César de Bourbon, Légitimé de France (3 June 1594 – 22 October 1665) was the illegitimate son of Henry IV of France and his mistress Gabrielle d'Estrées, and founder of the House of Bourbon-Vendome.
+César de Bourbon, Légitimé de France (June 1594 – 22 October 1665) was the illegitimate son of Henry IV of France and his mistress Gabrielle d'Estrées, and founder of the House of Bourbon-Vendome.
 He held the titles of 1st Duke of Vendôme, 2nd Duke of Beaufort and 2nd Duke of Étampes, but is also simply known as César de Vendôme.
-Through his daughter, Élisabeth de Bourbon, César was a great-great-great-grandfather of Louis XV of France.

 Biography

-Born at the Château de Coucy in the Picardy region of France; his parents had started their affair in 1591 and César had been the couple's first child.
+Born in June 1594 at the Château de Coucy in the Picardy region of France, César was the illegitimate son of Henry IV of France and his mistress Gabrielle d'Estrées and was the couple's first child.
 He was legitimised on 3 February 1595, and was created the first Duke of Vendôme by his father in 1598.
 In the same year, he was engaged to Françoise de Lorraine, "..the wealthiest heiress in France".

 In 1598, César was created Duke of Vendome in his own right.
 One year later he also inherited the titles of Duke of Beaufort and Duke of Étampes upon the death of his mother, who died as a result of a stillbirth in Paris.

-He was his father's first son but due to his illegitimacy, was not allowed to inherit the throne; his half-brother, the future Louis XIII of France was born in September 1601 much to the joy of the king.
+He was his father's first son but due to his illegitimacy, was not allowed to inherit the throne; his half-brother, the future Louis XIII, was born in September 1601, much to the joy of the king.

-On 16 July 1608, at the Château de Fontainebleau, Cesar married Françoise de Lorraine (d.
-1669), the wealthy heiress of Philippe Emmanuel, Duke of Mercœur.
+On 16 July 1608, at the Château de Fontainebleau, Cesar married Françoise de Lorraine, the wealthy heiress of Philippe Emmanuel, Duke of Mercœur.
 Françoise was the legal heir to the large and separate duchies of Mercœur and Penthièvre.
 In 1610, Cesar's father granted him a rank higher than peers of the realm but below princes of the blood (prince du sang).

-César was involved in many noble intrigues during the reign of his half-brother Louis XIII of France.
-Implicated in the conspiracy of Chalais against Cardinal Richelieu, he and his brother Alexandre, the Chevalier de Vendôme, were imprisoned in the Château de Vincennes in 1626.
+César was involved in many noble intrigues during the reign of his half-brother Louis XIII.
+In 1614, whilst Governor of Brittany, he briefly supported Henri, Prince of Conde in demanding the summoning of the Estates General and the removal of several of Louis' ministers, before submitting to the young king when he came with a force to Nantes.
+Later implicated in the Chalais conspiracy against Cardinal Richelieu, he and his brother Alexandre, Chevalier de Vendôme, were imprisoned in the Château de Vincennes in 1626.
 He was released in 1630.